 The state of Georgia may not see as much snow as other places in the U.S., but that doesn’t mean it’s not a festive place to be during the holiday season.
-In fact, there are quite a few towns here that really embrace the season and get into the Christmas spirit with parades, decorations, visits with Santa, and other exciting events.
+In fact, there are quite a few towns here that really embrace the season and get into the Christmas spirit with holiday events, including parades, decorations and visits with Santa.
 So, to experience a true Southern-style Christmas this year, take a trip to one of these fun and festive Christmas towns in Georgia.

-Helen is a Bavarian themed town that doesn’t stop creating memories and fun once Oktoberfest if over.
+Helen is a Bavarian-themed town that doesn’t stop creating memories and fun once Oktoberfest if over.
 Christmastime is a wonderful time to visit Helen to see the town’s elaborate ornaments, lights, and other decorations and stay in one of the area’s cozy cabins.
-The annual Christkindlmarkt is taking place this year on December 2-3 and December 9-10.
-Admission to the market is free, and the event celebrates the German traditions of food, shopping, entertainment, and music.
+The annual Christkindlmarkt is taking place this year on November 30-December 1st and December 7-8.
+The event celebrates the German traditions of food, shopping, entertainment, and music.
 This is the perfect place to find unique Christmas gifts for your loved ones.
-The Festival of Trees takes place from November 26 to December 12, and you can visit Santa in Helen on various days before Christmas.
-There’s even a Christmas parade on December 12 in downtown Helen!
+The Festival of Trees starts on November 13th, and you can visit Santa in Helen on various days before Christmas.
+There’s even a Christmas parade on December 14th in downtown Helen!

-The most festive thing to do in Thomasville around the holidays is attend the Victorian Christmas Festival.
-This is a quaint “Main Street city” that really knows how to bring small town charm to the season.
-This year’s festival takes place December 14-15 from 6-9pm.
+The most festive thing to do in Thomasville around the holidays is to attend the Victorian Christmas Festival.
+This is a quaint “Main Street City” that really knows how to bring small-town charm to the season.
+This year’s festival takes place on December 12th-13th.
 Take a step back in time to experience how Christmas was celebrated several generations ago.
 Here you’ll find carolers, a Magic Lantern show, magicians, pantomimes, and carriage rides.
 There’s a live nativity presented by First Baptist Church, visits with Santa, marshmallow toasting, live entertainment, and delicious food provided by a variety of vendors.
 You don’t want to miss it!